AhmadNasrulla/yolo-realtime-object-detection/README.md

 ## 🚀 Features
 - Real-time object detection with YOLO.
-- Supports image and video input formats.
+- Supports webcam input formats.
 - Configurable confidence threshold for detections.
-- Customizable to support various YOLO versions (YOLOv3, YOLOv4, YOLOv5, YOLOv8, etc.).
+- Support YOLO version 11.
 - Easy integration with cameras or other video feeds.
 - Visualizes detected objects with bounding boxes and labels.